- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - Date range set for the period you want to forecast for.

-- Click More filters and filter by outlet and supplier, if required.
+- Select More filters for the Include filter, filter by outlet and supplier if required.

 - Click Search.